Trafikito/trafikito-support/content/blog/data_sources/2018-09-10-how-to-add-new-variables.md

 Variable have several options:

-*   **Name**.
-This will be visible everywhere that you want to use this variable
+*   **Name.** This will be visible everywhere that you want to use this variable
-*   **Source**.
-This sets the source cell from the parsed output.
+*   **Source.** This sets the source cell from the parsed output.
 Select cell from the drop-down.
 If it’s not available - check if the sample output is available. \[link to why sample output is not there\] \[link to how data parsing works\]
-*   **Display type**.
-This defines how to display the value of the variable on charts, text boxes, notification body.
+*   **Display type.** This defines how to display the value of the variable on charts, text boxes, notification body.
     1. Different display types may have specific options